Shaaali/identity-apps/docs/guides/users/manage-collaborators.md

 # Manage collaborators

 A collaborator is a user who can manage the organization and has access to the organization’s administrative operations.
-A collaborator can be invited to the organization and assigned with

-A collaborator can be assigned with the Administrator <a :href="$withBase('/references/user-management/user-roles/')">user role</a>.
+A collaborator can be invited to the organization and assigned with the Administrator <a :href="$withBase('/references/user-management/user-roles/')">user role</a>.

 This guide walks you through the steps of managing a collaborator account.
 An owner or another collaborator with an administrative role can manage collaborator accounts.